duckuio/ducku_cli/README.md

 - bullet points
 - markdown code snippets

-with potential lists in code as
+with potential lists in the project as
 - files/folders in one folder
 - JSON/YAML keys/values at the same level
+- code specific:
   - module-level functions
-- classes
+  - module-level classes
+  - class methods
+  - function/method arguments
   - dictionary keys, values, and list elements
+  - table-like data structures (uniform lists/arrays of objects)

 *Terms here are for Python, but similar structures are supported for other languages as well.